DBI Long Call Strategy

 - What is a long call on DBI?

 - A long call on DBI is the long call strategy applied to DBI (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With DBI stock trading near $6.44, the strikes shown on this page are snapped to the nearest listed DBI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DBI stock at $5.88 on the most recent close, the strikes shown on this page are snapped to the nearest listed DBI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are DBI long call max profit and max loss calculated?